 Dr Talbot has extensive experience with corporate and industry-based R&D. He has an international reputation in materials science particularly in the field of nano-materials manufacture and High Temperature Superconductors.
 He also holds numerous patents in the field of solid-state chemistry, automated chemical manufacture and nano-materials.
 Over the past five years, Professor Talbot’s research has advanced beyond controlling not only the particle size of nano-scale materials but also to controlling morphological properties of materials, such as porosity and crystal architecture.
 These developments have resulted in the control of physical properties for new industrial catalysts as well as electronic and battery materials for international companies such as BASF, Engelhard, Valence Technologies, Sud Chemie, Toyo Ink, Phostech Lithium, Lishen Battery Co. and RioTinto Alcan.
 Professor Talbot is now extending this work to high performance materials such as light and strong borides, carbides and nitrides that also demonstrate unique electrical, magnetic and optical properties.

 Grants and Investment Funding Professor Talbot has jointly raised over $30million in investment funds for new technology companies, including over $10million in competitive R&D grants.
 He is currently Project Leader of the $4M AA2020CRC project to develop advanced battery materials for electric vehicles.

 Latest News & Articles

-ALTA 2020 Online will be hosted in an innovative hub (Community) to open 1 October.
-The Community Lobby welcomes delegates…Read more
+ALTA 2020 Online will be hosted in our innovative hub, the Community.
+The Lobby welcomes delegates with the daily agenda…Read more